 Site Development Standards are regulations that guide how buildings may be built on a site.
 They cover everything from building design to size and required landscaping.

 There are limits on building heights in all zoning categories in Austin, aside from the CBD (Central Business District) zoning district which does not have height restrictions.
-The height restrictions vary based on zoning category, but are typically 35 feet for single family zoned properties and range between 40 to 60 feet for commercially zoned properties.
+The height restrictions vary based on zoning category but are typically 35 feet for single-family zoned properties and range between 40 to 60 feet for commercially zoned properties.

-Floor to Area Ratio (FAR) Maximum
+Floor-to-Area Ratio (FAR) Maximum

 FAR limits the density of a building and is stated as a ratio.
-The total size of the building that can be built on a site can be found by multiplying the lots size by the FAR.
+The total size of the building that can be built on a site can be found by multiplying the lot size by the FAR.